yelfaramawy/natours/readme.md

 This is the backend API for the Natours project, a tour booking website.
 It provides the server-side logic and functionality for handling tours, user authentication, bookings, and more.

+## 🚀 Getting Started

+To get a local copy of the project up and running, follow these steps:

+1. Clone the repository: `git clone <repository-url>`
+2. Install the dependencies: `npm install`
+3. Set up the environment variables: Create a `.env` file and provide the required environment variables (e.g., database connection string, JWT secret, etc.)
+4. Start the development server: `npm start`

 ## ✨ Features

 - User authentication and authorization using JWT (JSON Web Tokens)